 And a compass.
 Just in case.

-‘If I haven’t even been to Paris, when will I ever make it to Mongolia?’ you may think regularly.
+‘If I haven’t even been to Paris, when will I ever make it to Mongolia?’ you may think on a regular basis.

 Social events never felt this boring before.